CodingAna/Mansion/Documentation.md

 ### Variable interpretation
 #### S
 To be seen as a binary value, i.e. 001100101100.
 1 bit = Story completed, 0 bit = Story uncompleted.

+### List interpretation
+#### List 5
+Every odd value is the X-position of an NPC, every even position stands for each Y-position.